-Questions concerning these procedures may be addressed to the Title IX Coordinator, Vice President, Student Success Adjudicator (students) Deputy Coordinator (Employees) Title IX, or the College Counselor/Campus Victims Advocate.
+Questions concerning these procedures may be addressed to the Title IX Coordinator, Dean of Student Success, or the College Counselor/Campus Victims Advocate.

 Reports of sexual harassment or sexual violence should be brought forward as soon as possible after the alleged conduct occurs.
 While there is no stated timeframe for reporting, prompt reporting will better enable the College to respond to the report, determine the issues, and provide an appropriate remedy and/or action.
 All incidents should be reported even if a significant amount of time has passed.